Rajiv Gandhi, an unconstitutional Prime Minister of India

 Subsequently, Prime Minister Nehru stated in the Parliament that there was no doubt that the President was only a constitutional head.

 Noted scholar K. M. Panikkar (The Foundations of New India, 1963, p.
-153) has rightly said though we have a written constitution, it is best on unwritten conventions of British parliamentary system.
+153) has rightly said though we have a written constitution, it is based on the unwritten conventions of British parliamentary system.

 The real problem is that very often a plain reading of law does not reveal the whole truth.
 We cannot understand the parliamentary system of government without understanding the conventions.